Gnaeus Domitius Ahenobarbus (consul 122 BC): Career

 In the 120s BC Rome had become increasingly active in Mediterranean Gaul, launching three separate campaigns into the region in the years immediately before Ahenobarbus' consulship: in 125 to protect Rome's ally Massalia from the Salluvii, in 124 BC Rome seized the capital of the Salluvii (the city of the Gauls near the oppidum of Entremont, near modern Aix-en-Provence), and in 123 BC again defeating the Salluvii and establishing a permanent garrison for Roman troops at a nearby place hence called Aquae Sextiae (modern Aix-en-Provence).

 The following year, 122 BC, begins the consulship of Domitius in which he led the campaign against the Allobroges.
 The Allobroges did harm to the pro-Roman Aedui tribe and harbored a leader of the Salluvii, King Teutomalius, who escaped the destruction of his city and enslavement by the Romans from the previous year.
 Along his way to the Allobroges, Domitius met with an ambassador of King Bituitus of the powerful Arverni.
 The discussions did not go in Rome's favor, however, and the Arverni joined the Allobroges against Rome in 121 BC.

 Milestone inscription of Cn(aeus) Domitius Cn(aei) f(ilius) / Ahenobarbus / imperator / XX from Narbo Martius, one of the first Latin inscriptions in Gaul c.118 BC.

+A bas-relief from the Altar of Domitius Ahenobarbus.

 Domitius was no longer consul, but led his army anyway as proconsul.
 At the conflux of the Rhône and Sulga he defeated the Allobroges at the Battle of Vindalium.
 At the same time, consul Quintus Fabius Maximus Allobrogicus led another force to the north near modern Valence at the convergence of the Rhône and Isère rivers where they achieved a resounding victory over a significantly larger force of Celts, suffering minimal casualties.
 Rome's victory was complete enough; there wouldn't be another campaign in the area for two decades afterward.